 EPA awards $1.7 million to Virginia to control polluted runoff, restore water quality

-PHILADELPHIA (Nov.
-24, 2020) – The U.S. Environmental Protection Agency today announced a $1,693,000 grant to the Virginia Department of Environmental Quality to improve water quality of water bodies throughout the commonwealth.
+PHILADELPHIA (Oct.
+30, 2020) – The U.S. Environmental Protection Agency (EPA) today announced a $1,693,000 grant to the Virginia Department of Environmental Quality to improve water quality in rivers and streams throughout the state.

-The grant is part of EPA’s Nonpoint Source Implementation Grant Program, as outlined in Section 319 of the Clean Water Act to control water pollution.
+The grant is part of EPA’s Nonpoint Source Implementation Grant Program.
+Congress enacted Section 319 of the Clean Water Act in 1987 to control nonpoint sources of water pollution.

-Nonpoint source pollution is caused when rainfall or snowmelt, moving over and through the ground, picks up and carries natural and human-made pollutants, depositing them into lakes, rivers, wetlands, coastal waters and groundwater.
+Nonpoint source pollution is caused when rainfall or snowmelt, moving over and through the ground, picks up and carries natural and human-made pollutants, depositing them into lakes, rivers, wetlands, coastal waters and ground waters.

 Controlling nonpoint source pollution is especially important since one in three Americans get their drinking water from public systems that rely on seasonal and rain-dependent streams.